-> Currently a new approach has made its assessment; most modern aircraft has “Wireless QAR”, in the airport if not directly on board where pilots have access to internet and usually possess a tablet.
+Currently, a new approach has made its assessment; most modern aircraft have “Wireless QAR”, in the airport if not directly on board where pilots have access to the internet and usually possess a tablet.

-> It allows a new way of showing flight data to pilots; to forward data about the own performance very rapidly after the flight, usually when pilots are still together in order to have solid evidences for a detailed debriefing.
-These facts are sent in a numerical form with values such as touch down distance, max descent rate below 1000 ft…
+It allows a new way of showing flight data to pilots; to forward data about their own performance very rapidly after the flight, usually when pilots are still together in order to have solid evidence for a detailed debriefing.
+These facts are sent in a numerical form with values such as touch down distance, Max descent rate below 1000 ft…

-> This pure numerical approach is definitely a statistic and engineer point of view that unfortunately provides only a limited understanding of what really happened, and this leads to a serious risk: pilots developing their own technique.
+This pure numerical approach is definitely a statistic and engineer point of view that unfortunately provides only a limited understanding of what really happened, and this leads to a serious risk: pilots developing their own technique.

 If only a value is realized, let’s take for example a tendency for abnormally short landings, such a numerical approach will make the pilot realize that something is wrong in his own performance, but unfortunately, the process is the reason for these short landings is not shown.